bryan-at-looker/embed-sdk-sko-markdown/section4.md

 # Section 4: API Introductions

-Remove the options from your dropdown in the HTML.
-In `index.html` You're going to want to remove several lines of code starting after `<select id="select-dropdown">` and before `</select>`; you will be removing all the options.
+Remove the options from your dropdown in the HTML (in `index.html`).
+You're going to want to remove several lines of code starting after `<select id="select-dropdown">` and before `</select>`; you will be removing all the options.
 Paste the below into that spot you just removed.

  ```
     <option value="">Select...</option>

  ```

 We're going to be running a query from within the front end.
 Lets create a couple variables that we wil use to make the API call.
 Place this at the bottom of the `demo_config.ts`

 ```js